-8.3.2 Bounded Memory Execution
+9.3.2 Bounded Memory Execution

 The high level of concurrency in process networks makes it an ideal match for embedded system software and for modeling hardware implementations.
-A characteristic of these embedded applications and hardware processes, is that they are intended to run indefinitely with a limited amount of memory.
+These embedded applications and hardware processes are both intended to run indefinitely with a limited amount of memory.
 One problem with directly implementing the Kahn-MacQueen semantics is that bounded memory execution of a process network is not guaranteed, even if it is possible.
 Hence, bounded memory execution of process networks becomes crucial for its usefulness for hardware and embedded software.